ballerina-platform/ballerina-dev-website/swan-lake/vs-code-extension/debug-the-code/debug-sessions.md

 You can use the CodeLens for program and test debug sessions as shown in the sections below.

-!!!
-Info
-    Use the `launch.json` configurations to launch debug sessions with additional configurations (i.e., program arguments, environment variables), or to start a remote debug session.
+>**Info:** Use the `launch.json` configurations to launch debug sessions with additional configurations (i.e., program arguments, environment variables), or to start a remote debug session.
 For more information, see [Debug using configurations](#debug-using-configurations).

 ### Program debug sessions